kerkathy/RAG-PassageCombiner/ic-ralm-odqa/in-context-ralm/reproduce_retrieval/README.md

 # Retrieval Tutorial

-This guide explains how to perform first-stage and second-stage retrieval using the Pyserini library.
-Depending on your use case (retrieving from a local index or the MSMARCOv2 index), you’ll use either `generate_local_retrieval.sh` or `generate_ms2_retrieval.sh`.
+This guide explains how to perform retrieval using the Pyserini library.
+Depending on your use case (retrieving from a local index or the MSMARCOv2 index), you’ll use either `retrieve_local.sh` or `retrieve_ms2.sh`.

 ## Why Pyserini?
 Pyserini simplifies retrieval by providing prebuilt indices.
 It eliminates the need for training your retrieval models, allowing you to focus on using and analyzing retrieval results.
 After obtaining retrieval results, you can enhance them by adding raw text and other metadata.